Updated Mar 01, 2026

 After formatting, it's time to organize your data into related tables.
 Instead of cramming all information into one large spreadsheet, split it into smaller, related tables.
 For example, if you're building a customer management app, you might create:

-• A Customers table with columns like Customer ID, Name, Email, and Phone.
+• A Customers table with columns like Customer ID, Name, Email, and Phone

-• An Orders table with Order ID, Customer ID, Product, Amount, and Date.
+• An Orders table with Order ID, Customer ID, Product, Amount, and Date

 Each table should include a unique identifier.
 For instance, every customer needs a Customer ID, and each order should have both an Order ID and the Customer ID it relates to.
 During the import, the value in the Customer ID column of your Orders table must exactly match the "First Property" (label field) in your Customers collection.
 For example, if the label field for customers is an email address, your Orders table should include that exact email in the relationship column.

 This relational structure reduces redundancy and works seamlessly with Adalo's database system.
 When importing your CSV files, Adalo allows you to map the Customer ID in the Orders table to the Customers collection, creating a built-in relationship similar to Excel's VLOOKUP function.
+With no record limits on paid plans, you can import extensive customer and order histories without worrying about hitting data caps.

 Cleaning Task Excel Tool Purpose